Kotlin/kotlinx.coroutines/docs/flow.md

 ### Launching flow

-It is convenient to use flows to represents asynchronous events that are coming from some source.
+It is convenient to use flows to represent asynchronous events that are coming from some source.
 In this case we need an analogue of `addEventListener` function that registers a piece of code with reaction on incoming events and continues further work.
-That is where [launchIn] operator comes in handy together with [onEach] operator that we've seen previously.

-Consider the following example:
+The [onEach] operator can serve this role.
+However, `onEach` is an intermediate operator.
+We also need a terminal operator to collect the flow.
+Otherwise, just calling `onEach` has no effect.

+If we use [collect] terminal operator after `oneEach` then code after it waits until the flow is collected:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">